MatthewKennedy/spree_volume_pricing/README.md

 ## Issues

-1. When adding to cart while using the store set to a none default currency, the base price is shown correctly, however if you increase the line item quantity to trigger a quantity discount, when coming back down to just 1 item the value from the stores default currency is used not the default value from the current currency.
+1. When adding to cart while using the store set to a none default currency, the base price is shown correctly in the cart line items, however if you increase the line item quantity to trigger a quantity discount, when coming back down to just 1 item the value from the stores default currency is used not the default value from the current currency.
 1. When in the admin products page adding volume discounts, if you delete one it renders a missing template error.